-9. Rappel: The most often asked for dive site, Rappel is reached only by boat.
+9. Rappel: The most often asked for the dive site, Rappel is reached only by boat.
 Due to the proximity to the rocky ledge, an intermediate skill level is required.
-With a depth of 30-100 feet and moderate currents, Rappel has huge sea fans in the shallows and an abundance of nudibranchs.
+With a depth of 30-100 feet and moderate currents, Rappel has huge sea fans in the shallows and an abundance of nudibranchs and other marine life.

 10. Bloodlet: Too difficult for shore diving, Bloodlet has moderate currents and is for the intermediate boat diver.
 Averaging 20-80 feet, there is a dense reef structure that is home to schools of algae-eating blue tangs.
 Yellow and green tube sponges are also evident.
 Bloodlet is one of the places where sea turtles are often sighted and an abundance of marine life.

 11. Ol’ Blue: This shore or boat dive site lies just off a long coral beach, east of 1000 Steps.
 Light to moderate currents and depths of 20-100 feet offer the novice and intermediate divers the chance to see numerous friendly French angelfish and schools of horse-eye jacks.

 12. Country Garden: A boat dive with moderate currents for the beginner to an intermediate skilled diver.
 The average depth is 20-80 feet, and the shallows are covered with large boulders that have fallen from the cliffs and provide shelter for schoolmasters, grunts, and goatfish.